CMSgov/bluebutton-site-static/_pages/developers.md

 #### Request authorization from user

 To allow a user to authorize your application, direct them to the Blue Button 2.0 API `authorize` endpoint.
 The request must include the `response_type` set to `code`, your application's client_id, and your application's redirect_uri.
-It is recommended to use a `state` parameter to better secure your application and for your application to use to identify the authorization response.
+It is recommended to use a `state` parameter to better secure your application by using it to identify the authorization response.
 ```
 https://sandbox.bluebutton.cms.gov/v1/o/authorize/?client_id=swBu7LWsCnIRfu530qnfPw1y5vMmER3lAM2L6rq2
     &redirect_uri=http://localhost:8080/testclient/callback